Advanced Topics

 Types:

-• McpToolExtra — extra arguments passed to tool handlers (abort signal, auth info, session ID, metadata)
+• McpRequestExtra — extra arguments passed to every tool, prompt, and resource handler (abort signal, auth info, session ID, metadata).
+Equivalent to RequestHandlerExtra<ServerRequest, ServerNotification> from the SDK.

 import { z } from 'zod'